 Blend for about 30 seconds.

-Add water a teaspoon at a time, blending between each one until desired thickness.
+Add water a teaspoon at a time, blending between each one until the desired thickness has been reached.

 Store in an airtight container or bottle in the fridge.

-- Soy milk works best for this recipe since it has protein that will react with the vinegar and cause it to thicken.
+- Soy milk or Ripple milk works best for this recipe since it has protein that will react with the vinegar and cause it to thicken.

 - The thickness of this dressing will depend on your choice of plant milk.